aliparlakci/bulk-downloader-for-reddit/README.md

 Example usage: **`--no-dupes`**

 ## **`--downloaded-posts`**
 Takes a file directory as a parameter and skips the posts if it matches with the post IDs inside the file.
-It also saves the newly downloaded posts to a file.
+It also saves the newly downloaded posts to the given file.
 Does not take any parameter.

 Example usage: **`--downloaded-posts D:\bdfr\ALL_POSTS.txt`**